Course Syllabus

 Due:

-- Read the UN Human Development reports and consider which metrics are particularly related to energy
+- Read the UN Human Development reports Links to an external site. and consider which metrics are particularly related to energy Links to an external site.

 Recommended: